Babajide-olawoye/graph-theory-project-1/README.md

 - A **description** of your repository and its contents, pitched at a knowledgeable outsider.
 - **Instructions** stating how to run and test your program.
-- An **explanation** of Thompson's construction and why it is important.
+- An **explanation** of your algorithm.
 - **Answers** to each of the following three questions, up to 500 words each:
-    - Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?
+    - What is a regular expression?
-    - Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512 bit strings?
+    - How do regular expressions differ across implementations?
-    - How difficult is it to find a hash digest beginning with at least twelve zeros?
+    - Can all formal languages be encoded as regular expressions?